VAT and its Types Explained

 How VAT Works

 VAT is based on the principle tax will be charged and levied at every stage of production on a value-added.
-Every business along the supply chain charges VAT on its sales and gets credit for paying VAT on its purchases.
+Every business along the supply chain charges VAT on its sales and gets credit for paying VAT or value-added tax on its purchases.
 This mechanism guarantees that at last the entire tax burden is to be suffered by a consumer of the final product not with standing the stages preceding him in the distribution chain that only remit collected sums as legal representatives.
 Check about VAT Identification Number.

 Example